Fcabla/DBpedia-abstracts-to-RDF/docs/index.md

 During the ninth week we have been testing the performance of the application by testing it with 10000 DBpedia abstracts.
 With this we intend to obtain several metrics such as the number of simple sentences, complex sentences, number of lexicalization failures, etc. In addition, the local DBpedia spotlight server has been installed to use it instead of the online API.
 Explained in detail [here](https://fcabla.github.io/DBpedia-abstracts-to-RDF/coding-week9)

 ## Coding week 10 (09/08/2021 - 16/08/2021)
-WIP.
+In the last week I have dedicated myself mainly to the creation of a web application to demonstrate the operation of the pipeline developed during the last 9 weeks.
+In addition, it is intended to create an alternative tool that works via command line..
 Explained in detail [here](https://fcabla.github.io/DBpedia-abstracts-to-RDF/coding-week10)

 ## Final evaluation period (16/08/2021 - 23/08/2021)
 Students submit their code, write tests and documentation, and submit a final evaluation of their Mentor